Learning Protocols

 Before you write letters, you must prove you can control the pen.
 If you cannot draw a straight vertical line, your letter 'l', 't', 'h', 'k', 'b', and 'd' will all fail.

-Use our Line Worksheet Generator to create these specific patterns.
+Use the Line Worksheet Generator to create these specific patterns.

 Configuration Guide